jessehoareevans/local-zoo/README.md

   * Refactor minor portion of any redundant work
   * Delete unused code
   * Fill README with any other required information
+  * Add images to animals
+  * Add a way to identify animals by tracking collar

 ## Known Bugs